Select a Resource

-I recommend you get How to Solve It and read it and skip anything you don't understand at first.
+I recommend you read How to Solve It and skip anything you don't understand at first.
 You can always come back later.
 This book will grow with you because you'll keep getting value from it as your skills increase.

 Mazes for Programmers is just a fun book.
-It's not available on Amazon so this link will take you directly to the publisher, The Pragmatic Bookshelf, where you can choose to get this book in either paper or electronic form.
+This link will take you to the publisher, The Pragmatic Bookshelf, where you can choose to get this book in either paper or electronic form.
 Or you can do what I did and get both.

 This is a short and entertaining book that shows you how to write software to create mazes.
 You'll learn how to create several different types of mazes.
 Not just square, circle, and other shapes.
 But different mazes that are sometimes easy to solve and sometimes completely random.
 You'll learn how to make mazes that have long winding passages or mazes that have lots of short dead ends.